 __ 24.
 Instruct the expert on objection procedures and how to respond to objections.

 __ 25.
 Instruct the expert to avoid arguments with other counsel.

-Get guidance on all aspects of witness preparation in CEB’s California Civil Procedure Before Trial, chap 5.
+Get guidance on all aspects of witness preparation in CEB’s California Trial Practice: Civil Procedure During Trial, chap 5.
 On preparing an expert witness for deposition and trial, turn to CEB’s California Expert Witness Guide, chap 12.